Hachalu Hundessa: Murder and aftermath

 Hachalu was shot on the evening of 29 June 2020 at the Gelan Condominiums in Galan town, on the outskirts of Addis Ababa.
 He was taken to Tirunesh Beijing General Hospital, where he died.
 Thousands of mourners gathered at the hospital, as police used tear gas to disperse crowds.
 Two people were shot dead and seven others injured during the singer's funeral.
 Filenbar Uma, a member of the opposition Oromo Liberation Front in Ambo, described security forces shooting as "people were kept from going" to the funeral.

 Hachalu's casket was driven into the stadium in Ambo in a black car, accompanied by a brass band and men on horseback.
-He was later buried at an Orthodox church in the town, in accordance with his family's wishes.
+He was later buried at an Ethiopian Orthodox church in the town, in accordance with his family's wishes.
 The police arrested several suspects in connection with the murder.
 Hachalu had reported receiving death threats, including in the week prior to his death, when he gave an interview to the Oromia Media Network.

 Hachalu's death sparked protests throughout the Oromia Region, leading to the deaths of approximately 160 people.
 At demonstrations in Adama, nine protesters were killed and another 75 were injured.
 Two people were shot to death in Chiro, while protesters in Harar toppled a statue of prince Makonnen Wolde Mikael.
 On 30 June 2020, a statue of Emperor Haile Selassie in Cannizaro Park, Wimbledon, south-west London, was destroyed by Oromo protestors.
 Many people from Ethiopia's ethnic Oromo group say they were oppressed under Haile Selassie's reign.
 Hachalu's uncle was killed in the clashes.
 Rights groups have said three protesters were killed by security forces, while a doctor in Dire Dawa town said he treated eight people with gunshots fired by security forces to disperse protests.